TechGuideHub/100-days-python-course/day-02-setting-up-python.md

 ## Today's Goal

-Today you will prepare your computer to run Python programs.
+Today you will get Python ready and run one small file from your own folder.

 By the end of this lesson, you should be able to: